4d/4d-for-ios/docs/CustomizeWithXcode-iOSProjectCustomization.md

 ![Profil picture position](assets/customize-with-xcode/Profil-picture-position-Xcode-4D-for-iOS.png)

 As you can see, the position has changed but Xcode is displaying yellow lines...why?
-Thse yellow lines represent contraints which are no longer valid.
+These yellow lines represent constraints which are no longer valid.

 ## STEP 3.
 Update profile picture constraints